All Episodes (465)

 Effective Leadership in a Technical Role

 As a software engineer, you may eventually advance to a leadership position.
 However, you'll soon discover that technical expertise alone is insufficient for success in the tech industry.
-You'll also have to manage a variety of issues and cri
+You'll also have to manage a variety of issues and crises on a daily basis.
+The bad news is, you might n

 Ep.
 27